COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.0/state code/Kansas/README.md

 1. Raw

        a.
-Original Data Files [Download the original excel files and place them into this folder.]
+Download the original excel files and place them into this folder.

 2. temp [will start empty]